-The supervisor shall be responsible for:
+The supervisor shall be responsible for :

-- Carrying out a Risk Assessment if an event or location is being used for the first time and assessing the risk to the health and safety of volunteers, members and visitors. - If an event is taking place in the Association's apiary or where there will be live bees: - Ensuring that clear instructions are given to all attendees in advance as to the type and suitability of the clothing that they are responsible for supplying - for example, bee suits, gloves, footwear. - o Require attendees to complete a brief questionnaire before attending which specifically asks about their immune responses. - Require all attendees who are prescribed auto-injectors to carry it with them at all times and on arrival inform the supervisor exactly where the medication is and who (if anyone) has their permission to administer it. - Advise attendees to bring antihistamine tablets or creams - Checking the suitability of all attendees protection before entering the apiary area.
-Any attendee not in approved safety clothing shall be refused entry. - o Ensuring that all equipment (apiary and safety equipment) is safe and well maintained. - Providing a clear briefing to all attendees on site safety, particularly when opening hives, and safe working methods and procedures as applicable. - o Establishing emergency procedures as required.
+- Carrying out a Risk Assessment if an event or location is being used for the first time and assessing the risk to the health and safety of volunteers, members and visitors. - If an event is taking place in the Association's apiary or where there will be live bees: - Ensuring that clear instructions are given to all attendees in advance as to the type and suitability of the clothing that they are responsible for supplying for example, bee suits, gloves, footwear. - Send advice to attendees in advance of the course about the potential risks from an allergic reaction to bee stings and the possibility of anaphylaxis.
+Request that any attendee advise the supervisor of any known allergic reaction to bee stings and whether, for whatever reason, they carry an auto-injector. - Require all attendees who are prescribed auto-injectors to carry it with them at all times and on arrival inform the supervisor exactly where the medication is and who (if anyone) has their permission to administer it. - Checking the suitability of all attendees protection before entering the apiary area.
+Any attendee not in approved safety clothing shall be refused entry. - o Ensuring that all equipment (apiary and safety equipment) is safe and well maintained. - Providing a clear briefing to all attendees on site safety, particularly when opening hives, and safe working methods and procedures as applicable. - Establishing emergency procedures as required.